awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-custom-templates-step2-demo1.md

   "animal" : "bird"
 }
 ```
 Note how the additional `animal` attribute from your original manifest is passed to the output manifest on the same level as the `source-ref` and labeling data\.
 Any properties from your input manifest, whether they were used in your template or not, will be passed to the output manifest\.
-This should help you create your own custom template\.